SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 (
   (
     (
-      ("mortality" OR "death$" OR "illness*" OR "disease$" OR "morbidity" OR "*toxicity" OR "poisoning" OR "poisoned" OR "fluorosis")
+      ("mortality" OR "death$" OR "illness*" OR "disease$" OR "morbidity" OR "*toxicity" OR "poisoning$" OR "poisoned" OR "fluorosis")
       NEAR/10
           ("hazardous chemical$" OR "hazardous material$" OR "hazardous substance$" OR "pollution" OR "soil contamination" OR "contamination of soil$" OR "water contamination" OR "contamination of water"